 Yes, large trucks are prone to rolling over, and every driver needs to know this.
 A truck’s high center of gravity increases the risk of rolling over, particularly on curved roadways, ramps, and while making turns.
 In 2014, 51 percent of the fatalities among the occupants of commercial trucks happened in crashes that included roll-overs.
 Improperly-secured cargo can cause roll-overs and pose serious risks to a truck’s safe operation and to anyone in that truck’s vicinity.
 Federal law states: “Cargo must be firmly immobilized or secured on or within a vehicle.”

 Permanent disability and wrongful death are far too frequently the end results of commercial truck collisions.
 If someone sustains a spinal cord injury or a traumatic brain injury, or if someone loses an arm or a leg to amputation due to a trucker’s negligence, that person will need substantial compensation for long-term care.
-Anyone injured in an Indiana truck accident should seek the advice of an experienced Evansville personal injury attorney – someone who knows what it takes to win the compensation an injury victim will need.
+Anyone injured in an Indiana truck accident should seek the advice of an experienced Evansville truck accident lawyer – someone who knows what it takes to win the compensation an injury victim will need.